danbjorn/til/markdown/wireguard-connections.md

 ---
 created: 2021-01-05
 tag: wireguard
+title: See who's connected to your Wireguard VPN
 ---
-# See who's connected to your Wireguard VPN

 To see currently connected Wireguard users you can see whether they have completed a handshake recently:

 ```bash